MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

 [uuid(15e1c6a3-c72a-4df3-91d7-d097fbec3bfd), object, pointer_default(unique)]
 interface ICoreWebView2_20 : IUnknown {
-  /// Programmatically trigger a save as action for the current top-level document.
+  /// Programmatically trigger a save as action for the currently loaded document.
   /// The `SaveAsUIShowing` event will be raised.
   ///
   /// Opens a system modal dialog by default.
 If the `SuppressDefaultDialog` is TRUE,